mikebentley15/writing-prompts/README.md

 ## Reviewing

 We have not yet decided how reviewing will work.
 But the reviews will either be via email or perhaps placed inside of a folder called `reviews`.

+## Markdown Help

+For those who are unfamiliar with how to write Markdown, [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a cheatsheet.
+Of course, you will not need to do anything too complicated such as tables or figures, as these are merely writing exercises.